2019 SEA Games: Handover ceremony

 During the closing ceremony of the 2017 SEA Games in Kuala Lumpur, the symbolic SEA Games Federation council flag was handed over by outgoing Malaysian Olympic Committee president HRH Tunku Tan Sri Imran to then-Philippine Olympic Committee (POC) president Jose "Peping" Cojuangco, who in turn passed the flag to then-Foreign Affairs Secretary Alan Peter Cayetano, who will be the Chairman of organizing committee for 2019 games.

 In contrast of other closing ceremonies held throughout the SEA Games, only a discrete video promoting tourism in the Philippines was presented instead of a grand presentation for the next host country.
 One of the reasons given by the Philippine Olympic Committee is the cost of holding a handover ceremony, at ₱8 billion.
 Another reason is to give focus on the celebration of the 60th anniversary of the establishment of the Malaysian federation.

 Development and preparations

-Unlike the 2005 games, the 2019 SEA Games adopted a different organizing structure for the Philippine Southeast Asian Games Organizing Committee (PHISGOC).
+Unlike the 2005 Games, the 2019 SEA Games adopted a different organizing structure for the Philippine Southeast Asian Games Organizing Committee (PHISGOC).
 According to Philippine Sports Commission chairman William Ramirez, Foreign Affairs Secretary (later House Speaker) Alan Peter Cayetano would be appointed as the organizing committee chairman, instead of the Philippine Olympic Committee president who presumed the role in 2005.
-Senator Juan Miguel Zubiri was initially the head of the organizing committee before being replaced by Cayetano.
+Senator Migz Zubiri was initially the head of the organizing committee before being replaced by Cayetano.

-At least three meetings were held for the preparation of the games.
+At least three meetings were held for the preparation of the Games.
 The first meeting was held in Shangri-la Hotel at the Fort on May 16 and 17, 2018.
 Another meeting was held on November 23 and 24, 2018.

 Officials of National Sports Associations of the Philippines were designated as competition managers and were tasked to deal with local arrangements concerning their sport including logistics, venues and equipment.